 This first post, allegations of abuse in Feldenkrais training programs was published in December of 2020.
 I published it with a sense of resignation as it was clear that no one else in the Feldenkrais community was willing to talk about it publicly.
 Next up, Feldenkrais®: Awareness and Abuse

 Early Feldenkrais Training History: Israel

 You will sometimes hear people talk about the San Francisco training starting in 1975 as being Moshe's first teacher/practitioner training and the Amherst training which started June 9, 1980, as his second.
 That is not accurate.
 Mia Segal was the first person that Moshe taught how to do his work.
 That is, she was the first person he taught to be a Feldenkrais practitioner.
+She began working with Feldenkrais in the 1950s.
 And Mia was the first person he approved to train others.
 She was already teaching with Moshe's blessing in Europe when he died.

-Moshe's first group training was in Israel with a group of 13 people, many of who had been doing the sessions at the Alexander Yanai studio (see below).
+Moshe's first group training was in Israel with 13 people in 1969-1971 many of whom had been doing the sessions at the Alexander Yanai studio (see below).
 According to Ruthy Alon, the group was limited to 13-people because that was the most that could fit comfortably in his training room!

 San Francisco Training, 1975.
 Feldenkrais conducted his first United States training program.

 The Amherst Training 1980.
 Amherst training flyer.
 Moshe started this training program but became ill in October 1981 and was not able to return from Israel to teach.
 He asked several people to finish it for him.
 You have likely heard the term "Feldenkrais Trainer."
 It is a term that Feldenkrais never used.
 The first time I have seen it in print was by Jerry Karzen.
 Jerry was "Moshe's traveling companion" and the organizer of the Amherst training.
 Here is a blog post with a link to a faxed letter by Jerry Karzen with some interesting tidbits: